 Move your orchid to an area with better air circulation.
 Proper airflow will help manage humidity levels and prevent bacterial rot, mold growth, and other orchid problems from occurring.

 Avoid placing your orchids too close together.
 Maintain space between different orchid plants to allow for airflow between the leaves and pots.
 Allowing for space between orchids will also make it more difficult for pests and infectious organisms (bacteria) from easily moving from one orchid to another.
+You can also use a circulating fan in your orchid’s growing room to help maintain airflow.

 In addition, good air circulation helps promote drying of the potting media after watering.
 This, in turn, prevents other orchid problems such as root rot, mold and accelerated decomposition of the potting media.